 15A NCAC 10B .0106 WILDLIFE TAKEN FOR DEPREDATIONS

 (a) Depredation permits allow the take of undesirable or excess wildlife resources as described in Subparagraphs (1) and (2) of this Paragraph.
+The taking of depredating coyotes in the counties of Dare, Hyde, Washington, Tyrrell, and Beaufort, with or without a permit, is allowed only as described in Paragraph (g) of this Rule.
 Only employees of the Wildlife Resources Commission and Wildlife Damage Control Agents may issue depredation permits.
 Each permit must be written on a form supplied by the Commission.
-No permit is needed for the owner or lessee of a property to take wildlife while committing depredations on the property, however the manner of taking, disposition of dead wildlife and reporting requirements as described in this Rule still apply.
+No permit is needed for the owner or lessee of a property to take wildlife while committing depredations on the property, however the manner of taking, disposition of dead wildlife and reporting requirements as described in this Rule still apply

 No permit shall be issued to take any endangered or threatened species of wildlife listed under 15A NCAC 10I, except alligators, by reason of depredations to property.
 Only the Executive Director may issue depredation permits for Special Concern species listed in 15A NCAC 10I .0103 and for alligators.
 An individual may take an endangered or threatened species in immediate defense of his own life or of the lives of others without a permit.
 Any endangered or threatened species that may constitute a demonstrable but non-immediate threat to human safety shall be reported to a federal or state wildlife enforcement officer, who, upon verification of the report, may take or remove the specimen as provided by 15A NCAC 10I .0102.
 Depredation permits for other species shall be issued under the following conditions: